Tamsui–Xinyi line

-The Tamsui–Xinyi Line (code R) is a metro line in Taipei operated by Taipei Metro, named after the districts it connects: Tamsui and Xinyi.
-It includes a total of 28 stations serving Tamsui, Beitou, Shilin, Datong, Zhongshan, Zhongzheng, Daan, and Xinyi districts.
+The Tamsui–Xinyi or Red line (code R) is a metro line in Taipei operated by Taipei Metro.
+It is named after the districts it connects: Tamsui and Xinyi.
+It includes a total of 28 stations serving the Tamsui, Beitou, Shilin, Datong, Zhongshan, Zhongzheng, Daan, and Xinyi districts.
 At 29 km, it is currently the longest line of the Taipei Metro.

+The line is split in to two parts, the Tamsui Line and the Xinyi Line.

-The Tamsui section runs mostly along the former Tamsui railway line.
-There, most of the tracks and stations have been renovated, except in the Zhongzheng district, where a new tunnel was constructed due to a lack of surface right-of-way.
+The Tamsui Line section runs mostly along the former Tamsui railway line.
+Most of the tracks and stations have been renovated there, except in the Zhongzheng district, where a new tunnel was constructed due to a lack of surface right-of-way.

+After Taipei Main Station, the line runs under Gongyuan Road and serves NTU Hospital station, then cuts through a handful of buildings and arrive at Chiang Kai-Shek Memorial Hall station on Roosevelt Road.

+The Xinyi Line mostly runs under Xinyi Road with the exception for the section between Chiang Kai-Shek Memorial Hall station and Dongmen station, where the line runs through the garden of Chiang Kai-Shek Memorial Hall.